-Under ${}^{3}/{}{16}$ inch thick, may include hoops, band iron and/or steel, scoops and/or shovels (free of wood).
+Under /16 inch thick, may include hoops, band iron and/or steel, scoops and/or shovels (free of wood).
 Must be free from burnt or metal coated material, cushion, or other similar springs.

 (31) Sheet Scrap, No. 2.

-Galvanized or tinned material and/or gas retorts, and/or any other iron or steel material not otherw and/or any other iron or steel material not otherwise classified.
+Galvanized or tinned material and/or gas retorts, and/or any other iron or steel material not otherwise classified.

 (32) Steel, Tool.

 (Specify kind in offering.)